koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 To make things fun, I decided to rely on **silly physics and engaging with dialogues** from the ship.
 The spaceship itself guides the player.
 Their name?
-_Procrastinato 9000_ , of course!
+_Procrastinator_ _9000_, of course!
 They are sassy, annoyed by biological life form, and would prefer doing nothing rather than performing the tasks.

 As _Nothing can go wrong_, the player never dies, though something _goes wrong_,